realstealthninja/assembly-101/README.md

  - arm
  - MIPS

-## why this directory
-In this directory I wish to document my journey to the inital frontier.

 # Assembling
 To assemble the source code to machine code we must use an assembler in this instance ill be using NASM a popular assembler for Unix like systems.